 Projects in Mozambique

-Peace Corps Volunteers accomplish this goal by (1) working with Mozambican teachers who provide effective and creative instruction to enhance student achievement; (2) making sure students in secondary school increase achievement and application of English, Science and Math and participate in educational opportunities; (3) ensuring that students in primary schools (grades 1-3) and community members increase their reading skills in Portuguese and improve their educational achievement.
+Under the guidance from the Ministry of Education and Human Development, our Education Project has been working since 1999 to ensure students benefit from an improved culture of learning and community service.
+Volunteers work within their schools and communities to fulfill the project’s three goals: (1) Working with Mozambican teachers who provide effective and creative instruction to enhance student achievement; (2) Making sure students in secondary schools increase their achievement and application of English, Science and Math, and participate in additional educational opportunities; and (3) Ensuring that students in primary schools (grades 1-3) and community members increase their reading skills in Portuguese and improve their educational achievement.

 President's Emergency Plan for AIDS Relief